-- Students will demonstrate proficiency in the use of a range of computer graphics technology, including bitmap image editing, vector graphics, page layout, web design, video editing and effects. - Students will demonstrate a knowledge of color theory and how to apply it. - Students will demonstrate the ability to design logos, newsletters, posters, folded brochures, and multiple page publications from concept to completion.
+- Students will demonstrate proficiency in the use of a range of computer graphics technology, including bitmap image editing, vector graphics, page layout, web design, video editing and effects. - Students will demonstrate a knowledge of color theory and how to apply it. - Students will demonstrate the ability to design logos, newsletters, posters, folded brochures, and multiple page publications from concept to completion. - Students will demonstrate an understanding of the concept of "branding" and corporate identity, and

-- Students will demonstrate an understanding of the concept of "branding" and corporate identity, and the ability to use the basic concepts of design for advertising purposes. - Students will demonstrate the ability to recognize basic type families and styles, and to select type styles which will enhance design pieces.
+- the ability to use the basic concepts of design for advertising purposes. - Students will demonstrate the ability to recognize basic type families and styles, and to select type styles which will enhance design pieces.

-BUSINESS ADMINISTRATION -- ASSOCIATE OF ARTS DEGREE TRANSFER PROGRAM GC CURRICULUM CODE: 3100
+BUSINESS ADMINISTRATION -- ASSOCIATE OF ARTS DEGREE

-INSTITUTIONAL REQUIREMENT: 1

-FYE101 First Year Experience1

-GER REQUIRED CREDITS: 32

-English Composition ENG101 Comp IExpos Writing

-SPC101 Intro to Communication

-Social and Behavioral Sciences PSY101 General Psychology

-Science Two GER Lab Science Courses

-MAT105 College Algebra or MAT210 Introductory Statistics

-CIS105 Intro to Computers 3 CORE COURSES: .27

-Min.
-C grade required in all Core Courses.
-ACC210 Financial Accounting

-ACC213 Managerial Accounting
+INSTITUTIONAL REQUIREMENT:1 RECOMMENDED SEQUENCE FYE101 First Year Experience1 GER REQUIRED CREDITS:32 English Composition FALL FYE101 First Year Experience1 ENG101 Comp IExpos Writing ENG101 Comp IExpos Writing 3 MAT105 or MAT210 3 ACC210 Financial Accounting 3 BUS101 Intro to Business 3 CIS105 Intro to Computers 3 TOTAL 16 Social and Behavioral Sciences PSY101 General Psychology SPRING ACC213 Managerial Accounting MAT105 College Algebra or MAT210 Introductory Statistics FALL BUS201 Principles of Marketing BUS101 Intro to Business SPRING BUS203 Business Law TOTAL CREDIT HOURS REQUIRED:60 Minimum C grade required for this major.